dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 ## Organizing information

-One of my requirements I listed was flexibility, and org-mode allows me to organize info along hierarchical and non-hierarchical means.

-### Hierarchical organization

 org-mode's natural strength lies in its capacity for hierarchical organization.
-For instance, my most important note is `focus.org`, which contains notes and tasks for all of the different areas of interest in my life: professional (i.e., research), hobbies (e.g., martial arts, dance), and general areas of interest (e.g., mental health).
+For instance, my most important note is `focus.org`, which contains notes and tasks for all of the different areas of interest in my life: professional (i.e., research), hobbies (e.g., wushu, dance), and general areas of interest (e.g., mental health).

 The capacity to hierarchically break down each of these super broad areas into specific goals, projects, and eventually meetings and tasks is super helpful for finding information quickly, and just feeling less overwhelmed by all the shit happening.
-For example, here's me drilling down into my notes for a meeting I had about an upcoming martial arts
+For example, here's me drilling down into my notes for a meeting I had about an upcoming wushu
 competition:

 <aside>
-My martial arts meeting notes in `focus.org`.
+My wushu meeting notes in <code>focus.org</code>. btw, wushu is a kind of performance martial arts.
 I would show y'all my research notes but I think those are lowkey confidential rn lmao
 </aside>

 <video controls loop muted class="w-full mb-4">